Miami Music Project

 El Sistema is, therefore, an untraditional music education model that works!
 Even great musicians, like Gustavo Dudamel, have been trained through El Sistema.
 But the best part is that the focus of El Sistema is on the whole individual, not just on building virtuosity in music so that the life of a child can be enriched.

 Social Change: The primary objective is social transformation through the pursuit of musical excellence.
 One happens through the other, and neither is prioritized at the expense of the other.

 Ensembles: the focus of El Sistema is the orchestra or choral experience.

 Frequency: El Sistema ensembles meet multiple times every week over extended periods.

 Accessibility: El Sistema programs are free, and are not selective in admission.

 Connectivity: Every núcleo (chapter) is linked at the urban, regional and national levels, forming a cohesive network of services and opportunities for students across the country.

 The great news is that El Sistema is in action right here in our city!
-Miami Music Project Children’s Orchestra is a El Sistema – modeled free after school music program.
+Miami Music Project Children’s Orchestra is an El Sistema – modeled free after school music program.
 It is the best resource for children and youth to gain an excellent music education.

-After I had the opportunity to study in a Musical school, and be part of the Youth Orchestra of the Emil Friedman School, I found this project extremely necessary for the support and development of young kids around the world, not everybody has the opportunity or the resources to be part of an Orchestra, but what the system offer to this kid is a life changing opportunity, where all the problems and all difficulties this kid might be facing because are forgotten as soon as they take in their hands a musical instrument.
+After I had the opportunity to study in a Musical school and be part of the Youth Orchestra of the Emil Friedman School, I found this project extremely necessary for the support and development of young kids around the world, not everybody has the opportunity or the resources to be part of an Orchestra, but what the system offer to this kid is a life-changing opportunity, where all the problems and all difficulties this kid might be facing because are forgotten as soon as they take in their hands a musical instrument.